The Man (1972 film): Reception

-In an interview with Greg Braxton of the Los Angeles Times that ran January 16, 2009, four days before Barack Obama was inaugurated as president, Jones was asked about having portrayed the fictional first black U.S. president on film.
+In an interview with Greg Braxton of the Los Angeles Times that ran January 16, 2009, four days before Barack Obama was inaugurated as president, James Earl Jones was asked about having portrayed the fictional first black U.S. president on film.
 He replied: "I have misgivings about that one.
 It was done as a TV special.
 Had we known it was to be released as a motion picture, we would have asked for more time and more production money.
 I regret that."